jeovazero/boring-packrat/README.md

 A packrat parser using Boring Haskell.

-The initial objective of the project was to make an email validator to use in another project, but it would very easy just use a library from Hackage, so why not make a parser for fun?
+The initial objective of the project was to make an email validator to use in another project, but it would be very easy just use a library from Hackage, so why not make a parser for fun?

 ### Examples